aast242/png2dmc/README.md

 use this flag and the program will terminate if the pattern needs to contain redundant markers.
 This can be solved by reducing the color palette further, or by just using redundant markers.
 It doesn't bother me, but I thought some people might want to have the option!

+The `--random_seed` flag seeds the random number generator with a random seed instead of using the file name as a seed.
+This is useful if you don't like the markers that are being chosen and want to switch it up.
+This will make the output of the program impossible to reproduce!

 The `--force` flag simply allows the program to overwrite files.
 I typically use it all the time, but it's there to make sure users don't accidentally overwrite projects.